Skip to contents

 A working example

 Many datasets will have distributions that differ not only additively and/or multiplicatively, but also by their general shape.
 This may create complex point patterns in your QQ plot.
 Such cases can be indicative of different processes at play for different ranges of values.
-We’ll explore such a case using wat95 and wat05 dataframes available in this package.
+We’ll explore such a case using wat95 and wat05 datasets available in this package.
 The data represent derived normal temperatures for the 1981-2010 period (wat95) and the 1991-2020 period (wat05) for the city of Waterville, Maine (USA).
 We will subset the data to the daily average normals, avg:

 old <- wat95$avg # legacy temperature normals